josephcrowell/wintercms-template-language/README.md

 ## Features
 * No dependencies
-* Full support for all of the OctoberCMS template language
+* Full support for all of the Winter CMS template language
 * `;;` at the beginning of a file tells VS Code that your `.htm` file is for OctoberCMS

 ## Issues